1. Once I retire, when will I get my first retirement check?

 10. Will I get a cost-of-living adjustment this year?

 Your Cost-of-Living-Adjustment, or COLA, is a benefit to ensure the value of money at retirement keeps up with the rate of inflation.
-The 2020 COLA was announced in late February and takes effect on your May 1 retirement check.
+The 2020 COLA was announced in late February and took effect on your May 1 retirement check.